 Now let’s talk about the real candidates for head gasket sealer

-If your engine will run for at least 20 minutes without overheating or losing most of its coolant, the KW and Bar’s products MIGHT work for you.
-If the cylinder head isn’t warped due to overheating, but the head gasket has deteriorated due to poor design, pre-ignition or corrosion (not overheating) then you can give it a shot.
-For these engines it’s worth a shot and the sealers often have an 80% success rate.
+2) If the cylinder head isn’t warped due to overheating, but the head gasket has deteriorated due to poor design, pre-ignition or corrosion (not overheating) then you can give it a shot.
+In these cases, sealers often have an 80% success rate.

 Do the more expensive head gasket sealers work better?

-No. The all work with the same technologies.
+No. The all work with the same two technologies.
 The expensive ones use hype and guarantees to lure you in.
-If you like being scammed, payed for a sucker or just plain screwed, spend the $100 and buy the expensive sealers.
+If you like being scammed, played for a sucker or just plain victimized, go ahead and spend $100 and buy the expensive sealers.

-Here’s the thing about head gasket sealers; many of the cheap head gasket sealers (the products costing less than $30) aren’t compatible with coolant.
-So you have to drain the entire (and I do mean the entire) cooling system and refill the engine and radiator with plain water.
+Here’s the thing about head gasket sealers; most of the sealers aren’t compatible with coolant.
+So you have to drain the entire (and I do mean the entire) cooling system and refill the engine and radiator with plain water before adding the sealer.

-That means you have to flush the radiator, heater core, and block (pulling the block plugs) have to completely drained and refilled.
+That means you have to flush the radiator, heater core, and block (pulling the threaded block plugs).
 Then you pour in the stuff with water and run the engine for the specified time.
 Then you have to drain the system again and leave it open to the air for 24-hours.
 Only after you’ve done that can you fill with coolant.

 These sealers rarely work.
 They’re a lot of work for such a lousy payback.
-And, as with most head gasket sealers, the leak must be small enough to allow you to run the engine long enough without leaking for the sealer to work.
-If you have a large leak that’s rapidly pumping coolant into the crankcase, you’re not a candidate for ANY head gasket sealer (no matter WHAT the manufacturer’s guarantee says).
+Worse yet, the leak must be small enough to allow you to run the engine long enough without leaking for the sealer to work.
+That’s a feat unto itself because once the engine reaches operating temperature and builds pressure it usually start leaking.

-Next, you have to be very careful with plug type sealers.
 Everyone online forum will tell you they plug up the radiator and heater core.
-Well—they can, but only because the user didn’t follow the directions.
-Because these sealers contain a plugging agent, you can’t “over dose” the system.
+Well—they can if you don’t follow the directions.
+Because these sealers contain a plugging agent, never add more than the label recommends.
 If you add too much, the plugging agents settle out of the liquid and clog the small fin tubes in the heater core and radiator.
 This is a case where more is NOT better.

 © 2012 Rick Muscoplat